Nights-Software/ns-docs/resources/nightShifts.md

 1. Rename the 'nearest-postal-master' to 'nearest-postal' and drag this folder to your resources folder.

-1. Ensure or start this resource in your server.cfg.
+1. Ensure or start this resource in your server.cfg, make sure it starts before the 'night_shifts' resource

 Example:
 ```lua